Why Every Developer Should Try Competitive Programming

 3. You Write More Efficient Code

 Competitive programming forces you to think about time and space complexity.
-You can't submit O(n²) when the input size is 10⁶—you'll time out.
+You can't submit O(n²) when the input size is 10⁶, and you will time out.

 # You learn to instinctively choose the right approach: